MicrosoftDocs/well-architected/well-architected/cost-optimization/set-spending-guardrails.md

 - *Cost anomaly alerts*: Anomaly alerts notify you about unexpected cost variations that might indicate inefficiencies or abnormal spending patterns.
 You can configure these alerts to identify anomalies in the actual or forecasted costs.
 Use cost anomaly alerts to investigate the underlying cause of a cost variation and take corrective actions when necessary.

-- *Commitment-based plan utilization alerts*: If you have commitment-based plans in place, alerts on plan utilization can help you effectively manage and maximize the value of these commitments.
-Implement commitment-based plan utilization alerts to monitor.
+- *Commitment-based plan utilization alerts*: Implement commitment-based plan utilization alerts to monitor your plan usage.
+If you have commitment-based plans, setting alerts on plan utilization can help you effectively manage and maximize the value of these commitments.
+You can configure these alerts to notify stakeholders if the utilization of commitment-based resources drops below a desired threshold.
 Optimize your commitment-based resources and ensure that you use the benefits of your commitments.
-You can also configure these alerts to notify stakeholders if the utilization of commitment-based resources drops below a desired threshold.

 ### Use IaC

 Infrastructure as code is the practice of managing and provisioning infrastructure resources by using code, typically in the form of configuration files.
 Implement this strategy to define and automate the deployment and configuration of infrastructure resources, such as virtual machines, networks, and storage, by using code-based templates.

 IaC strategies provide a structured and repeatable approach to managing and controlling infrastructure resources.
-IaC can help you to provision resources as-needed, delete resources without running them continuously, and optimize costs by ensuring you provision and configure resources according to predefined rules.
+IaC can help you to deploy resources as-needed, delete resources without running them continuously, and optimize costs by ensuring you deploy and configure resources according to predefined rules.
 Follow these steps to use IaC for cost optimization:

-1. Create a code-based template language to define your infrastructure resources and their configurations.
+1. *Create IaC templates.* Create a code-based template language to define your infrastructure resources and their configurations.
 These templates let you specify the desired state of your infrastructure resources in a declarative manner.
 Implement best practices for cost optimization in your infrastructure code.
 Consider right-sizing your resources by using reserved instances or savings plans.
 Use cost-effective storage options and apply resource metadata for cost allocation and tracking.

-1. Store your infrastructure templates in a version control system, such as Git, to track changes and manage different versions.
+1. *Store templates.* Store IaC templates in a version control system to track changes and manage different versions.
 You can use version control to maintain a history of your infrastructure configurations and foster collaboration among team members.

-1. Use parameters in your templates to make them reusable and configurable.
+1. *Use parameters.* Use parameters in your templates to make them reusable and configurable.
 By using parameters, you can easily customize your infrastructure deployments for different environments or scenarios.

-1. Use ephemeral environments for development, testing, and staging purposes to optimize costs.
+1. *Use ephemeral environments.* Use ephemeral environments for development, testing, and staging purposes to optimize costs.
 Ephemeral environments should only be run when necessary.
 Create these environments by using IaC tools and delete the environment when you're finished.

-1. Use IaC tools and frameworks to automate the deployment and configuration of your infrastructure resources.
-Use automation to consistently and reliably provision resources according to your defined policies.
+1. *Use IaC tools.* Use IaC tools and frameworks to automate the deployment and configuration of your infrastructure resources.
+Use automation to consistently and reliably deploy resources according to your defined policies.

-1. Regularly monitor your infrastructure resources and their costs to ensure compliance with your spending policies.
+1. *Monitor deployed resources.* Regularly monitor your resources and their costs to ensure compliance with your spending policies.
 Use monitoring and alerting tools to identify any deviations from the defined guardrails and take corrective actions as needed.
 Check for unused resources and delete them, preferably with automation.

 ## Azure facilitation